jhamill34/spedue-scripts/README.md

 # 🔧 Spedue Create App

+This project has been moved to: https://gitlab.com/joshrasmussen/spedue-scripts

+---

 An easy way to setup and configure TypeScript projects with all the tools that don’t actually involve your application code 😅

 > “Configuration should not stand in the way of getting started”